v3cube/car-rental/README.md

  - The script will be licensed only to you, securing it from theft.
 - If you are into the business of selling tailor made products to end users, this is the perfect product for you as we will white label it.
 - A product that can be branded as yours giving it your personality.
 Be the best by getting the best from the best.
+Go to our website http://www.v3cube.com/car-renting-script/ for further details.